 Introduction by Gerald Newton (audio)

-Each Test is a module that must be completed in one 24 minute or longer time period to get credit.
-Since there are 24 tests; 10 x 24 minutes = 4 hours.
+Each Test is a module that must be completed in one 24 minute or 48 minute or longer time period to get credit.
+The sum of all the elapse times will be 8 hours or more.

 There is no limit on how many times you take a test.
 Also, Tests can be completed in any order and at different times or days.
 However, you must pass all tests with a 70 percent or higher score.
 A link is provided for you to search your test database to see which tests you passed using your name and email address entered on the Tests.
 You are responsible for keeping track of which tests you pass using this tool.
 After completing and passing all tests there is a link for submitting a Notification of Completion Form.